Asset Correlation Matrix

 The table below shows the correlation coefficients between major asset classes and indices based on recent price movements.
 Values close to 1 indicate strong positive correlation, values close to -1 indicate strong negative correlation, and values near 0 indicate little or no correlation.
-Data is calculated using 2 years of daily price data for robust statistical analysis.
+Data is calculated using trailing 12 months of daily price data.

 Correlation Strength Legend: